Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Review

 where $\phi$ is a complex scalar, $\psi_+$ is a chiral fermion and $ \overline{\mathcal{D}}_+ $ is the super-covariant derivative, and they are the on shell degrees of freedom.
 The last type of multiplet is the Fermi multiplet

 where $E(\Phi)$ is a holomorphic function of the chiral multiplets.
-In this case $G$ is an auxiliary field and $\lambda_-$ is a chiral fermion, that is the only on-shell degree of freedom.
+In this case $G$ is an auxiliary field and $\psi_-$ is a chiral left-moving fermion, that is the only on-shell degree of freedom.

 The $E$-term in (\ref{FermiLambda}) introduces an interaction between the Fermi and the chiral multiplets through the kinetic term for the Fermi multiplet in the lagrangian.
 The other way to introduce an interaction corresponds to the introduction in the lagrangian of a J-term

-where $J(\Phi)$ is an holomorphic function in the chiral multiplet.
+where $J(\Phi)$ is an holomorphic function of the chiral multiplet.
 For a model with $n_F$ Fermi fields the $E$-terms and the $J$-terms must satisfy the relation

 In this paper we have considered only models with vanishing $E$-terms, such that the constraint is automatically satisfied.